iotmaxx/gw41XX-firmware/doc/hardware-specific.rst

 +-----+--------+

 .. attention:: In order to use this connection, an internal voltage
                switch must be enabled to power the 1Wire master device.
+Refer :ref:`manual,partial_power_management` for details.

 USB Map
 -------